liferay/liferay-docs/devGuide/en/chapters/09-liferay-ide.markdown

 <!-- #1 and #3 are pretty similar here.
 I changed #1 to match the heading below -->

-Let's start by learning how to import existing Liferay projects from Liferay PLugins SDK.
+Let's start by learning how to import existing Liferay projects from Liferay Plugins SDK.

 ### Importing Existing Liferay Projects from the Plugins SDK

 You can import Liferay projects you created with the Plugins SDK, but aren't yet in your Liferay IDE Eclipse workspace.
-These projects might already have `.project` or `.classpth` files in them; regardless, we'll use the same procedure to import them.
+These projects might already have `.project` or `.classpath` files in them; regardless, we'll use the same procedure to import them.

-Do you want to create one project, or multiple projects, from your PLugins SDK?
+Do you want to create one project, or multiple projects, from your Plugins SDK?
 You can do either, and we'll show you how below.
 Regardless, any time you import a project into Liferay IDE, verify that it was successfully configured as a Liferay IDE project by using the process outlined in the section following the